Eye Movement Desensitization Reprocessing

 Dig deeper with Sebastian →

-By focusing on one memory, with all the component parts delineated, a straightforward accessing and processing are generally able to take place.
+By focusing on one memory, with all the component parts delineated, a straightforward accessing and processing are generally able to take place… concentrating on only a disturbing physical sensation can cause the client to move indiscriminately through a variety of disturbing memories without the appropriate cognitive framework.

-Shapiro specifies the clinical rationale for the structured assessment phase, arguing that memory-component delineation prevents indiscriminate activation of the dysfunctional neuro-network.
+Shapiro specifies the clinical rationale for the structured assessment phase, arguing that undifferentiated somatic focus without cognitive scaffolding undermines safe and complete reprocessing.

 Shapiro, Francine, Eye Movement Desensitization and Reprocessing (EMDR): Basic Principles, Protocols, and Procedures, 2001supporting